smithy-lang/smithy/designs/mixins.md

 }
 ```

-Unions can be mixins and use mixins too.
+Other shape types can be mixins and use mixins too.

 ```
 @mixin